LongBu/AWS-SAP-C02-Study-Guide/README.md

   * Expiration Actions: rules for when to delete an object after some period of time
     * Good for deleting log files, deleting old versions of files (if versioning enabled), or incomplete multi-part uploads
   * Rules can be created for object prefixes (addresses) or associated object tags

+##### S3 Analytics
+  * Used to aid when to move between storage classes in S3 via Lifecyle Rules, or perhaps revise
+  * One Zone-IA/Glacier classes aren't supported
+  * Daily report, though takes 24-48 hours to initially start

+##### S3 Performance
+  * PUT/COPY/POST/DELETE operations offer a rate of 3500 requests per second per prefix
+  * GET/HEAD operations offer a rate of 5500 requests per second per prefix
+  * Latency between 100 to 200 ms
+  * "Unlimited" prefixes within each bucket
+  * To increase efficiency, place objects in different prefixes, to avoid the upper limits and ideally incrase rates via parallelism

 ## Database